LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Setup: Benchmarking experimentation

-where $\mathcal{W}$ is the artifact space.
-Intuitively, an artifact $w(\theta)$ is what you hand to the benchmark, i.e., what evaluator queries.
 Possible choice of the artifact space $\mathcal{W}$ encompass: (i) a single output for a fixed input, (ii) an output distribution (stochastic method), (iii) a full interaction method mapping contexts to actions/outputs, (iv) a rollout distribution of an agent interacting with tools or environments.

-\paragraph{Algorithm as an interactive learner.} \;We model algorithm benchmarking as a repeated ``submit--observe'' loop.
-At each round $t=1,2,\dots,T$, the algorithm chooses a configuration $\theta_t\in\Theta$ (equivalently an artifact $w_t := w(\theta_t)\in\mathcal{W}$), submits $w_t$ to an \emph{evaluator}, and receives a feedback observation $o_t$ taking values in some observation space $\mathcal{O}$.
-Formally, an algorithm $\mathcal{A}$ is modeled as a (possibly randomized and adaptive) procedure that induces a decision kernel $\pi_t$ over configurations at each round $t$, such that
+\paragraph{Method as a configuration optimizer.} \;We model method benchmarking as a ``submit--observe'' loop.
+A \emph{method} (algorithm) may be either \emph{non-adaptive} (a single-shot submission, or a fixed distribution over submissions) or \emph{adaptive} (updating submissions based on past benchmark feedback).
+Concretely, at each round $t=1,2,\dots,T$, the method chooses a configuration $\theta_t\in\Theta$ (equivalently an artifact $w_t := g(\theta_t)\in\mathcal{W}$), submits $w_t$ to an \emph{evaluator}, and receives a feedback observation $o_t$ taking values in some observation space $\mathcal{O}$.
+Formally, a method (or method) $\mathcal{A}$ is modeled as a (possibly randomized) procedure that induces a decision kernel $\pi_t$ over configurations at each round $t$, such that